-In fact, average Australian capital city prices have had multiple cycles over the last 15 years with booms around 2003, 2007, 2010 and the one we’re currently experiencing on the east coast of Australia.
+In fact, average Australian capital city prices have had multiple cycles over the last 15 years with booms around 2003, 2007, 2010 and 2017 the one we’ve just experienced on the east coast of Australia.

 Of course the length of a property cycle has nothing to do with the number of years.

 Cycles are driven by a series of socio-economic factors, but over the years I’ve noticed that the nature of our property cycles is changing and up until recently they seemed to be getting shorter.

 Also the cycle is better seen in terms of the rate of property growth, as not all downturns or bust phases have price declines, but some just experience a slowing.